Willian-Zhang/not-google/README.md

 During this project , a request has been made to fix an deprecation probem.
 (check [Pull Request](https://github.com/utahta/pyvbcode/pull/1) (Japanese) )

 # Future Work

 There are several works can be done easily but requires more careful thoughts

+## Complex Query

+Support for more complicated query like combinations of conjunction and disjunction.

+A parsor may be requried for complex query syntax.

 ## Distributed

+### Multi Stage Approrach

+An parallel version of Lexicon Extracion has been implemetend based on previous result of `docIDwet.tsv `.

+It speed up 5x to the previous run.

+This gives a hint on spliting current Lexicon Extracion to 2 parsing stages for runnning: One for generating docID.
+The other for distributed detailed care taken Lexicon Extraction for each WET file, for a given starting number of docID.

 ### UUID approach